eomereu/nodejs/cheatSheet.md

 - `.replace('Bearer ','')` replaces the initial part of our header value in order to access only the token itself
 - Since `.verify()` returns the token as a JSON, we refer to the `_id` of the token which is also the `_id` of our user by `decoded._id`
 - `'tokens.token'` we used the name of attribute within quotes because it includes a special charachter which is dot in this case
+- `req.token = token` we assign our current token onto the request object to be able to use it later *(while logging out)*
 - `req.user = user` we assign our user *(the one who makes the request)* onto the request object to be able to return it back in the following code:
 user.js *Route*
 ```javascript